AmalAlappat/AmalAlappat/README.md

 Hi👋 There!!!
 It's Amal here!!!!

-Did my graduation🎓 in Mathematics ➕➖✖➗
+A Mathematics✖➗ graduate🎓

-👀 I’m interested in business analysis🤝 and artificial intelligents🧠
+Interested to Business🤝 analysis and Artificial intelligents🧠

-🌱 I’m currently learning Diploma in data analytics
+Currently iam learning🙇‍ Diploma in data analytics at EduBridge Learning Pvt.
+Ltd

 💞️ I’m looking to collaborate on data analysis projects